-The execution of the scares is still decent here, at least on paper, but it’s also our second time through what’s essentially the same haunted house attraction, only now with a slightly more fleshed out backstory (that somehow still doesn’t prove particularly revelatory; what you probably presumed based on the first film is merely confirmed in this one) and framing devices that don’t play to the original film’s strengths.
+The execution of the scares is still decent here, at least on paper, but it’s also our second time through what’s essentially the same haunted house attraction, only now with a slightly more fleshed out backstory (that still doesn’t prove particularly revelatory; what you probably presumed based on the first film is merely confirmed in this one) and framing devices that don’t play to the original film’s strengths.
 Hence it takes us longer to get to a point where we’re spending a bulk of our time inside the hotel, and when we do get inside what follows is only good enough to make you think, “Why don’t I just re-watch the first movie instead?
 That would make for a better time.”

 So if Hell House, LLC II‘s attempt at expanding the story is a failure, what hope does Hell House, LLC III: Lake of Fire have of recapturing the first film’s dark magic?
-Well, it kicks off with the idea of the by-now-in-universe-infamous hotel being reopened by a young billionaire to be the latest location for his hyper-popular “immersive” web show, which is basically just fancier haunted-house attraction that’s also broadcast online.
+Well, it kicks off with the idea of the by-now-in-universe-infamous hotel being reopened by a young billionaire to be the latest location for his hyper-popular “immersive” web show, which is basically just a fancier haunted-house attraction that’s also broadcast online.
 Okay, that’s at least kind of an attempt at bringing things back around to the roots of the first film.
 This also simplifies the story, which isn’t quite as absurdly layered as the previous installment.

 Adding to the good news is that you can basically skip the second installment to get to this third one.
-You might miss a detail or two, but given the recaps present in the film and the fact that, again, the second movie only confirms what the first film made easily assumable, you wouldn’t be missing anything vital.
+You might miss a detail or two, but given the recaps present in the film and the fact that, again, the second movie only confirms what the first film made easily assumable, you wouldn’t miss anything vital.
 And if you were to do this, I think it would make the third film more enjoyable.
 The characters are much better and the climactic massacre and what comes after has some reasonable ambition to it, even if it’s beyond the capacity of the cast and crew to keep it from looking repetitive and unconvincing to a point that borders on silliness.
 It’s also largely an echo of the first film’s climax.
-Still seeing Lake of Fire retread the same scares used in the first Hell House, LLC might not feel quite as tired as it does if you’ve skipped part II.
+Still seeing Lake of Fire retread the same scares used in the first Hell House, LLC might not feel quite as tired for you as it did for me if you’ve skipped part II.

 Alas, I only came to this conclusion after I had already watched part II, which made part III a bit of a slog, despite its best efforts.
 It’s just so much more of the same damn thing, with an overarching storyline and “mythology” that was too shallow to even support a second entry, much less a third.
 It also wraps with a scene that made it impossible for me to keep ignoring some suspension-of-disbelief questions that I swear I tried my best to set aside while watching the sequels: Where the hell is this “found footage” coming from?
 Why isn’t it a much huger deal in universe?
 This series wraps mid-credits with a scene straight from the afterlife, for heaven’s sake.
 Do cameras work so effectively from the other side?
-Who was filming at the very end there, when the camera stepped from behind the camera?
+Who was filming at the very end there, when the cameraman stepped from behind the camera?
 Did he have the awareness to set it up on a tripod and keep it running to capture the moment he and his colleagues came to terms with being stuck on the other side?
 Are there ghost tripods?

 So many questions for which I suspect the answer is, “We didn’t really think about it too much.”
-Or, in short, they didn’t goddamn know.
+Or, in short, they didn’t “goddamn know.”

 Final Grade: Watch the first movie, and maybe even add it to your annual Halloween Season viewing lineup, if you have such a thing.
 Skip the second movie, but give Lake of Fire a try.